Column Element

 You will only see Responsive Option Sets when using the new Flex Containers.
 With Columns inside Legacy Containers, they will not be available.

-Please see the Responsive Options Sets document for specific details of this awesome new feature, but in short, it allows you to set independent options for multiple screen sizes without having to duplicate containers and use visibility options..
-You will also see a screen icon on the individual options that are a part of this feature.
+Please see the Responsive Option Sets help file for details on this feature, which allows you to set independent options for multiple screen sizes without having to duplicate Containers and use visibility options.
+You will also see a screen icon next to the individual options that are part of this feature.

 Column Element Tabs